Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Introduction

 \section{Introduction}

-Machine learning (ML) has shown impressive success across many domains, enabled by increasingly complex models requiring large amounts of training data.
-Ever more data is being collected, and it is collected in ever more places: from phones, smartwatches, Internet-of-things devices, cars, etc. At first glance, it seems as though this abundance of data should solve the problem of data\hyp hungry models---if only we could pool the data from all the different places.
+Summation and averaging are primitives used in virtually every analysis of data.
+With the rise of neural networks, averaging of gradients has also become an essential part of machine learning model training.
+The amount of data that is collected to compute these sums and averages is increasing, and the data is collected in ever more places: from phones, smartwatches, Internet-of-things devices, cars, etc. At first glance, it seems as though this abundance of data should satisfy the needs of statistical analyses and data\hyp hungry machine learning models --- if only we could pool the data from all the different places.
 The caveat is that much modern data is privacy\hyp sensitive.

-Hence, ironically, while the rate at which data is being produced is ever\hyp increasing, data collection and pooling has in a certain sense become not easier but harder, both because of new data protection laws such as the GDPR \cite{eu:gdpr} and because of more awareness in the wake of data scandals such as those surrounding Cambridge Analytica \cite{cambridge2018} or Strava \cite{strava2018}.
+Hence, while the rate at which data is being produced is ever\hyp increasing, data collection and pooling has in a certain sense become not easier but harder, both because of new data protection laws such as the GDPR \cite{eu:gdpr} and because of more awareness in the wake of data scandals such as those surrounding Cambridge Analytica \cite{cambridge2018} or Strava~\cite{strava2018}.

-A straightforward approach to mitigate privacy concerns would be to add noise to datasets before merging them.
-However, this would require so much noise that it would render the data essentially useless \cite{duchi2018minimax,fienberg2010differential}.
-There are more sophisticated ways of adding noise \cite{CKXLR2017}, but the fundamental tradeoff between privacy and utility always remains.
-A different possible tradeoff must be made between privacy on one side and communication cost on the other side; cryptographic methods generally belong to this domain.
-A downside of these methods is that they typically make trust assumptions on the clients or the server \cite{ben1988completeness,bonawitz2017practical}.
+\xhdr{Previous work} A straightforward approach to mitigating privacy concerns would be to add noise to datasets and then merge them.
+However, this may require so much noise that it would render the data essentially useless \cite{duchi2018minimax,fienberg2010differential}.
+Nowadays' research thus focuses on privacy\hyp preserving protocols that can compute sums on distributed datasets.
+They can be roughly divided into two groups: protocols based on differential privacy that provide privacy at the cost of summation accuracy, e.g., \cite{duchi2018minimax}; and protocols that do not come with a loss in accuracy, but instead with an increase in communication cost, e.g., \cite{bonawitz2017practical}.
+A main disadvantage of the latter approaches is that they typically assume peer\hyp to\hyp peer connections between clients or make trust assumptions on the clients or, for example, the existence of a trusted server for the distribution of cryptographic keys.
+See \Secref{sec:related} for a detailed discussion of related work.